17 Sep I Love London

 I’ve been obsessed with London since I was a teenager, since the days when my school friends and I would get the train up at the weekends to chase pop bands around.
 Back then London was a place of absolute wonder and excitement; a place where you could realise your dreams, no matter how crazy or ridiculous.
 It’s so difficult to explain the exhilaration the 14-year-old me would feel getting off the train at Waterloo, a stranger in a city bigger than I could fathom with so much to see and do.
-I promised that teenage version of me that one day, I’d live in London – and now I do.
+I love London and always promised that teenage version of me that one day, I’d live there.

 Why I Love London

 Andrew and I have been living in London for nearly three years now and in all that time I’ve never lost that sense of teenage wonder.
 I have my favourite restaurants and pubs, cinemas, film festivals, museums and walks.
 I love the life we’ve carved in London, the people we’ve met, the work we do and the routines we’ve established.